 <picture> <source srcset="/images/image.webp" media="(prefers-color-scheme: dark)"/> <img class="image" src="/images/image.webp" alt="image alt" loading="lazy" decoding="async" /> </picture>

 <picture> <source srcset="/images/image.avif" type="img.avif" /> <source srcset="/images/image.webp" media="(prefers-color-scheme: dark)"/> <img class="image" src="/images/image.webp" alt="image alt" loading="lazy" decoding="async" /> </picture>

 Build a Static Site

-Dynamic websites are usually created with a CMS (content management system) such as Wordpress or webflow.
+Dynamic websites are usually created with a CMS (content management system) such as WordPress or webflow.
 A CMS will make queries to the website’s database to dynamically generate pages.
 This causes a lot of work for the web server and therefore uses more energy.
 Static sites, on the other hand, will be generated as individual HTML files for each page with the help of a static site generator.
 There are many static site generators to choose from (I personally like Jekyll and Eleventy).
 These tools can help reduce your file sizes tremendously.

 In Summary ⚖️

-There are many ways to decrease the size of your web projects and to make them more eco-friendly.
+With sustainable web design there are many ways to decrease the size of your web projects and to make them more eco-friendly.
 It is our job as builders of the web to make powerful, fast, inclusive technologies and take into consideration the impact these technologies have on our environment.

 Thanks for listening 👋🏻